 It’s simple to add individual social media posts to Queues.
 Once you’ve created a Queue, you can add a new message directly from the Compose Box (the place where you create all of your posts) or import them in bulk via CSV.
 You can customize the message for each social media platform with our Smart Posts feature.
 The benefit here is that you can simply queue your messages to publish at the same time throughout the week without having to worry when is the best time for the posts to go out.

 You can save even more time by using our RSS Feed service that delivers the newest articles from your favorite blogs right to your dashboard, and use the Sendible Bookmarklet to schedule and add social media posts to your Queues while browsing the web.

 Say you’re running a campaign about your client’s new product range that you need to promote sparingly for the next few months.
 Or, you’re a software company (like us) and you want to push a brand new feature that you’ve just released.

 The beauty of Queues is that you can schedule all of the posts related to one subject and group them as a campaign to see how effective it was.
 When you run another social media campaign, you can compare both Queues and evaluate what went good and what could’ve been done better.

 You can also find your top posts with the help of our social media reports and use that data to write more social media posts of a similar style.

 - Users can set times once and won’t need to specify the time each message should go out.
 So while it will take a little bit of time to set up, it’ll save time in the long run.

-- If you add in times which are a little bit off, e.g. 12:33 instead of 12:30, it makes posts look more organic.
+- Your posts will look more organic if you add times which are less even, e.g., 12:33 instead of 12:30.
 So that, rather than it looking like you've scheduled the message weeks or months in advance, it appears as if you've just come across a piece of content and decided to share it with your audience.